themartincox/dental_crm_analytics/docs/SECURITY_COMPLIANCE.md

-# Security & Compliance Guide
+# Security & Compliance Guide yo momma

 ## Overview
 This document outlines the security measures and compliance requirements implemented in the Postino's Yolo CRM system.